 The second quarter had me road tripping to Nevada and spending time with my daughter.
 From there I flew to San Diego.
 I really enjoy SD.
 It wasn’t my first time there but it was my first time in the Gaslamp Quarter.
 What a positively dreamy neighborhood.

 I didn’t last long.
-Baja called and I quickly crossed the border to Tijuana and immediately hopped on a bus to Ensenada.
+Baja called and I quickly crossed the border to Tijuana.
+I immediately hopped on a bus headed to Ensenada.
 I’m no stranger to Baja Norte but Ensenada was a new city for me.
 It’s a beautiful drive down the coast from Tijuana.
 Even on a bus.
-The sight of the ocean nearly made me cry since it had been almost a year since I had seen it.
-Way too long.
+Seeing the ocean brought tears to my eyes.
+It was like seeing a good friend after a long absence.

-I had been dying to visit the Valle de Guadalupe for a couple of years now.
+I was going to Ensenada because I had been trying to visit the Valle de Guadalupe, Mexico’s wine country, for a couple of years now.
 This trip I was going to make it happen.
 And I did.
 Again the food, the wine, and the history blew me away.
 Did you know this region has the oldest winery on the continent?
 I could easily spend a month there.

 There was Carl, the 80 something motorcycle riding Californian I met at the bank.
 Within five minutes I had a lesson in microdosing, how to grow mushrooms and a date, if I wanted it.
 I did not.